ZupIT/beagle-docs/content/en/get-started/using-beagle-helpers/backend/beagle-grpc.md

 ### Step 2: Install Beagle gRPC lib

-- Open file gradle.build (or pom.xml if you choose maven) in root of the project and add libraries Beagle gRPC
+- Open the gradle.build file (or pom.xml if you choose maven) in your project root and add the Beagle gRPC library

 {{< tabs id="n01023810872619" >}}
 {{% tab name="Spring Boot" %}}